LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A new NVECTOR implementation based on the AMD ROCm HIP platform has been added.
 This vector can target NVIDIA or AMD GPUs.
-See :ref:`NVectors.HIP` for more details.
+See :numref:`NVectors.HIP` for more details.
 This module is considered experimental and is subject to change from version to version.